|Host Institution:||Semester, Academic Year, Summer programs:

 Cuzco is a fantastic choice for those who enjoy the outdoors!
 If you like horseback riding, hiking, mountain biking, kayaing, or rafting, then Cuzco is where you should be!
 You can hike and bike through the Andes mountains, go kayaking or rafting in the Río Urubamba, or ride horses at one of the numerous ranches not far from Cuzco.
 Just be sure to wait until you’ve been in Cuzco for a few days, as your body needs to adapt to the higher elevation.

-Students can choose to live with a Peruvian host family or in a residence hall.
+Students can choose to live with a Peruvian host family or in an on-campus dorm.
 Homestay accommodation includes 3 meals a day.
 In the dorm, daily breakfast is included; other meals are the student’s responsibility.
 The dorm has a restaurant where students may purchase meals, and students will have access to a kitchen as well.
 All student housing includes Internet access and is located in safe neighborhoods, within a reasonable distance from the university.
 Full details about ASA housing, as well as answers to commonly asked questions, can be found on our Housing page.

 Semester and summer programs include 1 overnight excursion and 1 day excursion.
 Destinations may vary by term.
 Past terms have included trips to: